Washington State’s Death With Dignity Act, based on Oregon’s, came into operation on 9 March 2009.

 The provision treating an assessment by a “physician assistant” that person will die within six months as a making that prognosis “medically confirmed” necessarily increases the risk of wrongful deaths from errors in diagnosis and prognosis.
 The evidence set out below indicates that even where the two assessing medical providers were physicians, between 5% and 17% of applicants for assisted suicide assessed as dying within six months outlived this erroneous prognosis.

 Increase in numbers

-In the first full calendar year of operation, 2010, some 87 prescriptions for lethal drugs were provided under the Act.
-By 2016 this had nearly tripled (286%) to 249 but dropped to 212 in 2017.
+In the first full calendar year of operation, 2010, some 87 prescriptions for lethal substances were provided under the Act.
+By 2021 this had nearly fivefold to 400.

 Lethal drugs unaccounted for in the community

 There is no tracking of lethal drugs that are not used by those for whom they are prescribed so these lethal drugs are available in the community and could be used accidentally or intentionally to cause death.

 Pain control not the issue but being a burden is

 54% of those for whom a prescription for lethal substances was provided in 2021 did not cite any concern about pain control as a reason for asking for the prescription.

 However, 56% cited concerns about being a burden on family, friends or caregivers.

 Poor screening for mental health and short term doctor patient relationships